 Henry Ford once said “if I had asked people what they wanted they would have said a faster horse.”
 So, he didn’t listen to customers.
 He didn’t fit into the horse and buggy category.
-He created a new category called the horseless carriage.
+He created a new market category called the horseless carriage.

 There is a massive difference between competing in an existing market category, and creating your own new market category.
 When you create your own category, you are creating new demand rather than competing for existing demand.
 This is the reason “product market fit” is such a limiting idea.

 Some new products are continuous which means they simply improve the current method and the category is already accepted and widely used.
 But if a new product is truly different from everything else, is it called discontinuous.
 With discontinuous innovations you must begin your journey with innovators at the beginning of the technology adoption lifecycle.